Search samples

 Yes.

-Only apply to mail nodes.
+Only applies to mail nodes.

-Filters by mail subject field.
+Filters by the mail subject field.

 mailFrom